truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/ReplicationWithEncryptionSCALE.md

 ### Replicating to an Unencrypted Destination Dataset
 {{< hint type=important >}}
-TrueNAS does not support preserving encrypted dataset properties when trying to re-encrypting an already encrypted source dataset.
+TrueNAS does not support preserving encrypted dataset properties when trying to re-encrypt an already encrypted source dataset.
 {{< /hint >}}

 To replicate an encrypted dataset to an unencrypted dataset on the remote destination system, follow the [instructions above](#setting-up-a-simple-replication-task-overview) to configure the task, then to clear the dataset properties for the replication task: